Vitamin B12 Intake Needs

 A "normal" serum B12 doesn’t always equal sufficient cellular B12.
 Which TCN2/MTRR pattern you carry — together with secretor status and gut health — decides whether food intake alone is enough or whether the active forms are the more useful supplementation.

 Vitamin B12 Intake Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →